10 Ways To Be Professional at Work

 4. Integrity.
 You are known for your consistent principles.

 5. Respect For Others.
 Treating all people like they matter is part of your approach.

 6. Self-Upgrading.
 Rather than letting your skills or knowledge become outdated, you seek out ways of staying current.

 7. Being Positive.
 No one likes a constant pessimist.
 Having an upbeat attitude and trying to be a problem-solver makes a big difference.

 8. Supporting Others.
 You share the spotlight with colleagues, take time to show others how to do things properly, and lend an ear when necessary.

 9. Staying Work-Focused.
 Not letting your private life needlessly have an impact on your job, and not spending time at work attending to personal matters.

 10. Listening Carefully.
-People want to be heard, so you give people a chance to explain their ideas properly.
+People want to be heard, so you give people a chance to explain their ideas adequately.

 The Professional Advantage

 You also benefit from feelings of increased self-worth and dignity.
-Plus you keep yourself marketable for the future.
-All in all, some very good reasons to as professional as possible.
+Plus, you keep yourself marketable for the future — all in all, some excellent reasons to as professional as possible.